 We are satisfied that no matters of significance in relation to governance have been identified.
-We will however continue to make improvements to the effectiveness of governance where a need has been identified and will monitor their implementation and operation as part of our next annual review and in light of the impact on governance issues arising out of the 2010 Spending Review and the Council's two year Finance Settlement .
-In particular we remain focused on the areas for improvements (some of which have been previously identified in previous years) the key areas now being:
+We will however continue to make improvements to the effectiveness of governance where a need has been identified and will monitor their implementation and operation as part of our next annual review and in light of the impact on governance issues arising out of the: 2010 Spending Review, the Chancellor's Autumn and other statements, the Council's current two year Finance Settlement and newly introduced reforms to local government financing.
+In particular we remain focused on the areas for improvements (some of which have been identified in previous years) the key areas now being:

-- Continued consolidation of Performance, Risk and Financial management across the Council. - Further strategic development and action (eg: Regeneration, Leisure, Waste Management, Housing, etc.). - Partnership working and governance arrangements, including the Localisation of Council Tax and changes to the administration of Housing Benefits. - The implications arising from the Council's Medium Term Financial Strategy and its requirement to save in excess of £1m over the medium term. - Implications arising from proposed central government changes to local authority financing.
+- The continued consolidation of Performance, Risk and Financial management across the Council - Further strategic development and action (eg: Regeneration, Leisure, Waste Management, Housing, etc.) - Partnership working and governance arrangements, including the Localisation of Council Tax and changes to the administration of Housing Benefits - The implications arising from the Council's Medium Term Financial Strategy and its requirement to reduce its annual net expenditure by £1.5m.